Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map.md

 Baseten's job description mentioned Reddit as a channel they're exploring to reach their audience.
 I wanted to understand that opportunity before discussing it in the interviews, so I built a Reddit audience overlap analysis.
 Unfortunately, Reddit has updated its API restrictions, which made it impossible without enterprise access, so I pivoted to the closest high-signal channel for a technical/infra focused audience, which is how I landed at Hacker News.

 I pulled 12 months (tried 6 months, but it was not enough) of HN stories across 31 companies in the AI/data stack.
-The group is made up of Baseten, its direct competitors, the foundation-model providers, and the broader infra layer, then mapped which companies share commenters to get as close as possible to the idea of "subreddit traffic flow".
+The group is made up of Baseten, its direct competitors, the foundation-model providers, and the broader infra layer, and it was mapped to determine which companies share commenters to get as close as possible to the idea of "subreddit traffic flow".
 If the same people show up discussing two companies, those companies are competing for (or sharing) the same attention, which, depending on the channel, is how I would start building one of the targeting audiences.

 ## What I found